kasluthra-sec/pgx/PROMPT.md

 - Check your work for syntax errors and logic errors and correctness
 - Test using sec-test.go but do not change the test script
 - Do NOT run other tests
+- Never use sqlStr := string(sql) or something similar.
+You should NEVER convert the safesql type back to a string but just update all methods so that they accept safesql.TrustedSQLString instead of a string.

 The sqlx package has been refactored earlier to work with safesql and can be referenced for examples: https://github.com/jmoiron/sqlx/pull/958/files.